abaer123/gitlab-agent/doc/architecture.md

   **A**: There are several reasons:

   - Polling cost is higher for the "front door".
-For GitLab.com, HTTPS traffic access via the "front door" goes via CloudFlare, HAProxy, and Workhorse.
+For GitLab.com, HTTPS traffic access via the "front door" goes via CloudFlare, HAProxy, and [GitLab Workhorse](https://gitlab.com/gitlab-org/gitlab-workhorse/).
 For SSH traffic - CloudFlare and GitLab Shell.
 Only then a request reaches Gitaly.
 Using the "front door" would mean more traffic for the infrastructure to handle.
 More load means higher running cost because more hardware/VMs and bandwidth is needed.

   - Accessing Gitaly via gRPC is a better development experience vs invoking Git for repository access.
 It's essentially the difference between calling a function vs invoking a binary.
 Better development experience means faster iterations.